Millport, Great Cumbrae: Population and demographics

 The usual island population of 1,376 as recorded by the 2011 census was a slight fall from the 2001 figure of 1,434.
+By 2022 there were 1,293 island residents.
 The population increases substantially during the summer tourist season.

 The island has an active and engaged community with a wide range of interest groups represented in the many clubs and associations on the island.
 The island has its own radio online station, Radio Millport.
-The Guardian reported that Cumbrae was number 8 in British online property searches in 2021, attributing this to the effect of the COVID-19 lockdown then in force.
+The Guardian reported that Cumbrae was number 8 in UK online property searches in 2021, attributing this to the effect of the COVID-19 lockdowns then in force.

 The island also has its own Coastguard Rescue Team whose station is on the South East of the island, adjacent to the FSC Millport and which forms part of HM Coastguard, one of around 350 such teams based around the coast of the UK.

 As well as its numerous beaches, Millport has an 18-hole golf course with views over the Arran hills and the Firth of Clyde.
 Other recreational facilities include a crazy golf course, Millport Bowling Club with a putting green, and two football pitches.
 In addition to coastal sea fishing, primarily for mackerel, fly fishing is available at two fresh water reservoirs.

 The perimeter road around the island is used by walkers and cyclists and provides access to the island's beaches.

 The community is represented by The Cumbrae Community Council.
 Council members are elected by the residents, and all groups and individuals on the island are invited to its monthly meetings.
 The community council provides a connection with North Ayrshire council, and its members are formal members of Locality Planning Partnerships.
 Millport is part of North Ayrshire, and is represented on North Ayrshire Council as part of the North Coast council ward which is based at Cunningham House in Irvine, the administrative centre of North Ayrshire Council.